cskonopka/broadcast-research/README.md

 ## Project Background
 When I started using analog video synthesizers in 2015, I actively decided I wanted to record video content each time I sat down for a studio session or live performance.
 Each piece is a first-hand documentation entry that provides insight about subconscious trends and conscious trends.
 Documenting daily experiences evolve into a library of emotions that extend the potential of video art as a psychological research topic.
 Below is an example of the folder structure I've been using since 2015.

-## Intention
-Design data-mining programs intended to generate content and analysis files using source content from the edits folder from 2015 - present.
-Source content (.mp4) information is acquired using FFprobe and ImagickMagick's identify program and saved as monthly .csv files.
-Then, use cat to concatenate all of the .csv files into a singular master file.

-*Note: CSV files have no headers.
-The data headers for .csv files are located in the README.md file of the specific data set*

-## Requirements
-* Go
-* FFmpeg
-* FFprobe
-* ImageMagick

 ### *Framework v1*
 * **edits**: Edited source content for public consumption
 * **raw**: Raw source content